 There are certain things that are just so Classic Cincinnati -- from holiday traditions to food to celebrations.
 As a Tri-State native, entertainment reporter Brian Mains loves either remembering or learning about them.
 That's why he decided to write a monthly column celebrating the Queen City's unique heritage.

-For nearly 40 years, Janet Richards has watched visitors flock to Kings Island each summer.
+For more than 40 years, Janet Richards has watched visitors flock to Kings Island each summer.

 “I started as a line employee in what was Gulver’s Gallery in 1976,” Richards said.

 Kings Island hired her for the food service job when she was a senior in high school, four years after the park opened in 1972.
 Richards never left; she currently works as the park's manager of food purchasing.

 As a decades-long employee, Richards knows the rides reign supreme at Kings Island.
 However, she said, classic foods also appeal greatly to longtime park visitors: Whenever she tells someone about her job, it usually sparks a discussion about their favorite Kings Island food.

 Oldies But Goodies